 Despite the positive aspects of therapeutic cannabis use, Dr. Song had discovered with his father that there was a major problem with the products that were available: The levels of THC or CBD weren’t standardized.
 So unlike a tablet of acetaminophen, for example, the potency in an edible, tincture, or topical cream could vary from product to product.
 One week, his father found relief from half a brownie, but when he purchased a new batch to following week, that same amount ended up being too potent.

 Dr. Song saw a void in the cannabis market, but because he was focused on other projects— including running his own biotech company, which has a cell therapy in clinical trials with the FDA—his idea for a cannabis wellness company was temporarily put on the back burner.

 In 2017, Dr. Song was approached by his friend and Calyx Peak Companies founder Howie Keum about advising the company of the medical capabilities of cannabis; he soon joined Calyx Peak as Chief Medical Officer.
 Calyx Peak CEO Ed Schmults helped reignite Dr. Song’s interest in launching a wellness brand, and Song was born.

-Through the Song website, Dr. Hope aims to help people find credible, research-backed information about how cannabis can help them manage a variety of conditions.
+Through the Song website, he hopes to help people find credible, research-backed information about how cannabis can help them manage a variety of conditions.
 He also wants to help educate bud tenders about the health benefits of cannabis so they can direct shoppers to products with the proper compositions for their needs.